junxit/us-congress-bills-110/metadata.md

 - 2007-03-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 73.
 - 2007-03-15 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3234; text as passed Senate: CR S3234)
 - 2007-03-15 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3234; text as passed Senate: CR S3234)
+- 2007-03-16 — Message on Senate action sent to the House.
+- 2007-03-16 — Received in the House.
+- 2007-03-16 — Referred to the House Committee on Foreign Affairs.